 So you’ve decided to do something to the backyard, which is currently functioning as just a lawn rather than an entertainment space.
 A DIY backyard brick patio is easy and will add some charm to that space.
-There are lots of great examples of patio brick ideas on the internet.
-We’ve got some backyard brick ideas that you should be able to DIY.
+There are many small patio decoration tips on the internet, but in here, we’re specifically giving you backyard brick ideas that you should be able to DIY.

 You need a flat area large enough for some outdoor furniture.
 A couple of planters would be nice, but you can always put plants on the perimeter.
 While a half circle may be appealing, there are a couple of reasons why that might not be a design to select.